jgnrodrigues/get-quotes/README.md

 The Quotes Importer and Quotes API are developed in Java (version 17) and Spring Boot (version 3.1.4) and other modules such as Spring Data MongoDB, MapStruct, and Lombok.
 Quotes Importer also uses Spring Batch, Spring JPA with PostgreSQL driver, and OpenFeign.
 The Quotes API also uses Spring WebMVC, Spring HATOAS, and Springdoc.
 To test the Quotes API, it was used JUnit 5, Testcontainers, and REST Assured.

-Since that Spring batch does not support MongoDB to save its state out of the box, a SQL database was necessary (in this case PostgreSQL).
+Since that Spring batch does not support MongoDB to save its state out of the box, a SQL database was necessary (in this case, PostgreSQL).

 ## Pre-Requirements

-To build and run this project, it is necessary:
+To build and run this project, it is necessary to have:

 - Java 17
 - Docker